4 Giant Trolls Just Landed in Iowa — Here’s Where to Find Them

 These aren’t just sculptures… they’re massive wooden trolls, built from recycled materials, each with its own story and personality.

-In 2026, four trolls are calling Iowa home — one in western Iowa and three along the Mississippi River.
+In 2026, four trolls (plus a bonus installation – which is technically not a troll) are calling Iowa home — one in western Iowa and four along the Mississippi River.

 Here’s where you can find them.